-Given the open, grassy landscape, areas north and west of Melbourne were quickly colonized by Europeans in the 1800s for housing and farming.
-The (now) Moreland area was one of the earliest parts of Melbourne to be surveyed for sale by the colonial government.
-Larger allotments to the north where used for farming whilst the southern part of the municipality quickly grew dense with industry and housing (Moreland City Council, 2010).
+Given the open, grassy landscape, areas north and west of Melbourne were quickly colonised by Europeans in the 1800s for housing and farming.
+The (now) Merri-bek area was one of the earliest parts of Melbourne to be surveyed for sale by the colonial government.
+Larger allotments to the north were used for farming whilst the southern part of the municipality quickly grew dense with industry and housing (Merri-bek City Council, 2010).

 As a result of this early colonisation, the Wurundjeri people were displaced, their land management techniques replaced with European styles, resulting in significant modification of the landscape.
-Temperate Grassland and Grassy Eucalypt Woodlands of the Victorian Volcanic Plains which covered much of western Victoria and into South Australia (including the Moreland area) are now considered amongst the most under-represented and threatened ecosystems in Australia and were listed for Federal protection under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC) in 2008-09.
+Temperate Grassland and Grassy Eucalypt Woodlands of the Victorian Volcanic Plains which covered much of western Victoria and into South Australia (including the Merri-bek area) are now considered amongst the most under-represented and threatened ecosystems in Australia and were listed for Federal protection under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC) in 2008-09.
 Less than five per cent of the original extent of both communities remains, although patches in good condition are likely to constitute less than one per cent.

-Two centuries of urban development has dramatically changed Moreland's natural landscape: much of the original vegetation has been lost, and what remains, exists mostly on public land and is heavily fragmented; traditional land management practices have ceased through the dislocation of the Wurundjeri people; exotic flora and fauna introduced; creek alignments have been significantly modified, such as concrete channelization of the Moonee Ponds Creek; and, urban drainage systems changed with impacts on the natural ecosystem function.
+Two centuries of farming and, later, urban development has dramatically changed Merri-bek's natural landscape: much of the original vegetation has been lost, and what remains, exists mostly on public land and is heavily fragmented; traditional land management practices have ceased through the dislocation of the Wurundjeri people; exotic flora and fauna introduced; creek alignments have been significantly modified, such as concrete channelisation of the Moonee Ponds Creek; and urban drainage systems changed with major impacts on the natural ecosystem function.